human0being/Tinkoff_hack_2020/README.md

 3. Making use of predictions collected by previous two models in parts 1 and 2 and create decision rule, which recommends customer certain activities based on predicted transactions and taking into account possible income.
 Realisation  - ```./recommend_activity```

 4. Using stories content to extract information on customers intetrest on travels to recomend them preferable tours.
-Implementation of prototype ```.\stories_recommendation```
+Implementation of prototype ```./stories_recommendation```

 Further improvements:
 - predictions quality;